pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 <img src="NOAA_stormdata_files/figure-html/unnamed-chunk-9-1.png" title="" alt="" width="900px" height="650px" />

 I love this dot plot!
 Clearly, tornado by itself is on top for the total historical sum.fatal.or.injure metric.
-However, if you study the avg.injuries(blue) and avg.fatalities(green) dots you'll see that all "heat" categories and hurricane/typhoon stand out above the baseline data.  ("Glaze"" and "Wild Fires" also show elevated levels from baseline, but further down the chart.)
+However, if you study the avg.injuries(blue) and avg.fatalities(olive green) dots you'll see that all "heat" categories and hurricane/typhoon stand out above the baseline data.  ("Glaze"" and "Wild Fires" also show elevated levels from baseline, but further down the chart.)
 This means that on average, when these events occur, they injure or kill more people than even tornados.
 But since 1950, tornados have injured or killed a larger total, likely do to a few signficantly bad events.

 Top priority would be placed on tornados, heat, and hurricane/typhoons.
 I suspect heat would jump to the top of the list if we combined all 4 "heat" categories into a single line item.
 (If I wasn't limited to 3 figures I would do this analysis!)